retooth2/xenharmlib/doc/quickstart.rst

 There is a bit of a caveat when handling negative / downward intervals:
-The :code:`<` operator does compare frequency ratios, *not* absolute sizes, so - maybe surprising to some - the following holds true:
+The :code:`<` operator does compare frequency ratios, *not* absolute sizes, so - maybe surprising to some - the following holds:

 .. testcode::